Create a campaign

 Create a new campaign from scratch with its name and public link, then finish dates, language, and timezone in build.

-This guide covers creating a new campaign without starting from a template.
-The creation modal sets the campaign identity first, then Studio opens the new draft so you can finish language, dates, and touchpoint setup.
+Start a brand-new campaign from a blank slate, without reusing a template.
+You name the campaign and set its public link first, then OmniLab Studio opens the new draft so you can add language, dates, and touchpoints.

 Organisation first